garywongkai/tp/docs/UserGuide.md

 * Contact not found in address book
 * Schedule not found in schedule list of person

-<div style="page-break-after: always;"></div>

 ### Editing a schedule: `editSched`

-Edit a schedule that associated with a person with new information
+Edit a schedule that associated with a person with new information, and optionally, you may also edit the group associated with the schedule.

 Format: `editSched PERSON_INDEX schedule/SCHEDULE_INDEX g/EDIT_GROUP [s/SCHEDULE_NAME] [start/START_DATETIME] [end/END_DATETIME]`